sunroboticslab/sunroboticslab.github.io/_pages/openings.md

 [SURI](https://students.engineering.asu.edu/graduate/research/suri/)
 The student will receive **a $5,000 stipend**, housing and some living expenses during the summer each year.
 Deadline is Feb.
 1st.
 I will  prioritize sudents who have already worked with me or potential PhD students.

-Hourly-payed RA: We will provide hourly-paied positions for students who have been in the lab for a while (>3 months) and perform great.
+Hourly-paid RA: We will provide hourly-paied positions for students who have been in the lab for a while (>3 months) and perform great.

 ---